guyfe/LongSumm/README.md

 # LongSumm
-A Shared Task at [EMNLP 2020](https://2020.emnlp.org) that focuses on generation of long summaries for scientific documents.
-LongSumm is one of three shared tasks conducted as part of: [1st Workshop on Scholarly Document Processing](https://ornlcda.github.io/SDProc/)
+A Shared Task at [NAACL 2021](https://2021.naacl.org/) that focuses on generation of long summaries for scientific documents.
+LongSumm is one of three shared tasks conducted as part of: [2nd Workshop on Scholarly Document Processing](https://ornlcda.github.io/SDProc/)

 # LongSumm - Overview